gofiber/docs/api/middleware/proxy.md

 proxy.WithTlsConfig(&tls.Config{
 	InsecureSkipVerify: true,
 })
-// if you need to use global self-custom client, you should use proxy.WithClient proxy.WithClient(&fasthttp.Client{
+// if you need to use global self-custom client, you should use proxy.WithClient. proxy.WithClient(&fasthttp.Client{
 	NoDefaultUserAgentHeader: true,
 	DisablePathNormalizing:   true,